MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/configure-web-form-metadata.md

 ---
-title: "Web form metadata for a portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Web form metadata for a portal | MicrosoftDocs"
 description: "Instructions to add and configure web form metadata for a portal." ms.custom:
   - dyn365-portal